 The Airweave Advanced Mattress is crafted to provide superior breathability and support, and it has germ-free and dust-free properties.
 Its interwoven fibers allow for even weight distribution across the mattress, as well as excellent airflow throughout and minimal motion transfer.
 While also washable both inside and out, the Airweave offers a sleep experience unlike any other.
 Extraordinarily firm and durable, the Airweave is also customizable.

 Overall, the Airweave Advanced Mattress is ideal for those who prefer an exceedingly firm mattress, need extra back support, require cooling features, or simply prefer back or stomach sleep positions.
-We’re always looking to help our readers find the right mattress and sleep accessories for better sleep, so be sure to check our sleep hub for more.
+If you’re on the verge of replacing your mattress, remember that we’re always looking to help our readers find the right one.
+We’re also looking to enlighten our readers about sleep accessories – like the benefits of a knee pillow, for example.
+After all, we want you to achieve the kind of deep sleep that rejuvenates and heals.
+So be sure to check our sleep hub for more.

 What makes the Airweave worth looking into?